“Our doubts are traitors, and make us lose the good we oft might win, by fearing to attempt.”

-This is very much true when it comes to self-doubting thoughts.
+This is very much true when it comes to thoughts and feelings of self-doubt.

 So let them out into the light.
-Talk to someone close to you about your self-doubts.
+Talk to someone close to you like a good friend about your self-doubts.

 Just letting them out and saying them out loud can often help you to hear how exaggerated these thoughts have become.